AdobeXD/plugin-samples/tutorials/how-to-style-text/index.md

 All red is ok, but we can make our text more colorful than that.
 Let's change the code to apply multiple styles to the text, resulting in rainbow-colored text.

-As we mentioned earlier, the `styleRange` property takes an _array_ of objects.
+As we mentioned earlier, the `styleRanges` property takes an _array_ of objects.
 This means we can have more than one style in a text node.
 Let's use that to our advantage:

 ```js
 function createStyledTextHandlerFunction(selection) {